Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![instinct-e-750x300](img/instinct-e-750x300.jpg)

 The Instinct E is a rugged watch with single-band GNSS.
-The two main downsides of this watch are the screen resolution and somewhat limited app availability.
+The screen is very clear to read, despite the limited screen resolution.

-There are two sizes; 40 mm and 45 mm.
+There are two sizes of the Instinct E; 40 mm and 45 mm.
 These are the specifications for the Instinct E 45 mm.

 **Price**